kirtanpandit292/claculator-cal/README.md

 # claculator-cal
-This is a Demo git &amp; Github class
+This is a Demo git & Github